What is Subjectivity?

 In the past, many people naturally thought of the Earth as a flat surface, and up-down as a cosmic axis.
 In the more sophisticated Ptolemaic cosmology, up and down were not absolute, but the center of the Earth was the center of the universe.
 In modern cosmology, we know that the Earth is a ball in space that rotates and orbits the Sun.
 There is no cosmic up-down axis, and the universe has no center.

-That is a good example of how something that seems objective/absolute can be reconceptualized as subjective/relative.
+This is a good example of how something that seems to be objective and absolute can be reconceptualized as subjective and relative.

 Experience is Subjective